 Alternative Mobility Offerings

-The widespread availability of mobile devices with GPS sensors paved the way for this form of carsharing, by eliminating the need for centralized parking spaces.
+The widespread availability of mobile devices with GPS sensors paved the way for this form of carsharing by eliminating the need for customers to go to a centralized parking lot to pick up the vehicle.

 This form of sharing is no longer limited to cars but also extends to other motorized vehicles.
 Many cities offer a similar service for electric scooters (Köhler 2018).
 Apart from eliminating exhaust gases, scooters are much easier to park, a major challenge for carsharing users in many cities.
-Some studies have estimated that vehicles searching for parking spaces account for up to 30 percent of all traffic in selected cities (Pflügler et al. 2016, p.
+Some studies have estimated that vehicles searching for parking spaces account for up to 30% of all traffic in selected cities (Pflügler et al. 2016, p.
 199).

 This form of “free-floating” carsharing uses GPS tracking and real-time booking via an app.
 Other more recent variations on the sharing concept use the same technology.
-An alternative model based on the original Airbnb concept is less widely used.
+One alternative model based on the original Airbnb concept is less widely used.
 While huge numbers of people now rent out their homes to strangers via Airbnb, the idea of doing the same with private cars has yet to take off.
 The jury is still out on whether Carsharing 3.0 (peer-to-peer carsharing) will become a relevant factor over the next few years.

 Despite the success of recent years and a history of continuous growth, driven by companies like Daimler (car2go) and BMW (DriveNow) entering the market, conventional carsharing remains something of a niche product (albeit a reasonably sized niche).
 In 2016, there were an estimated three million carsharing users in Europe, and just two million in North America (Automotive World 2017) – not what you would describe as a resounding breakthrough.